seajaysec/cypheroth/README.md

 * What permissions does Everyone/Authenticated users/Domain users/Domain computers have
 * All users with SPN in Domain Admin group, with enabled status and unconstrained delegation status displayed

-To add additional queries, edit `queries.txt` and add a line using the following format:
+To add additional queries, edit the `queries` array within cypheroth.sh and add a line using the following format:

 `Description;Cypher Query;Output File`